influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 unpacking /var/lib/influxdb/data/telegraf/default/2/000000005-000000001.tsm
 ```

 > **Note:** Once the backed up data has been recovered, the permissions on the shards may no longer be accurate.
-To ensure the file permissions are correct, please run:
-> `$ sudo chown -R influxdb:influxdb /var/lib/influxdb`
+To ensure the file permissions are correct, please run this command: `$ sudo chown -R influxdb:influxdb /var/lib/influxdb`

 Once the data and metastore are recovered, start the database: